The Ranger Gazette

 250th Anniversary of the French and Indian War Has Ended

-Though the 250th Anniversary of the French and Indian War ended in 2010, these years were marked with many events commemorating major events of the war that included lectures, displays and battle reenactments at many locations and historic sites where the actual events occurred.
+The last five years celebrated the 250th Anniversary of the French and Indian War.
+These years were marked with many events commemorating major events of the war that included lectures, displays and battle reenactments at many locations and historic sites where the actual events occurred.
 New York State commemorated battles that were fought at Lake George (2005), Fort Bull and Fort Ontario (2006), Fort William Henry (2007), Fort Ticonderoga (2008), Fort Niagara (2009), and Fort La Presentation (2010).

 New York State was also the only state to create a French and Indian War 250th Anniversary Commemorative Commission which was signed into law on November 23, 2004 by former New York Governor George Pataki.
 During the years of the Commission's tenure it was instrumental for providing funding for special events and the events mentioned above commemorating the conflict.
 It also was responsible for creating an informative and illustrated poster relating to the war in New York State for the use of teachers in New York State classrooms.